Life is funny sometimes in the way it can choose a path for you.

 For all of the uninitiated out there: The Justice Society of America was the first “all-star” team of superheroes, making their debut (appropriately enough) in All-Star Comics #3 (Dec.
 1940).
 Original versions of the heroes Flash, Green Lantern, Hawkman, and the Atom were all regular members at one time or another.
 Their final adventure took place in All-Star Comics #57 (March 1951), after which the title became All-Star Western.
 The superhero craze in comics was largely over—for a brief period of time, anyway.

 In Showcase #4 (Oct.
 1956), a new version of the Flash appeared.
-The character proved so popular that similar revivals of Green Lantern, Hawkman, and the Atom soon followed.
-Inevitably, these new characters (along with standbys Superman, Batman, and Wonder Woman, all of whom had been published continuously since their debuts) formed a new all-star team of heroes called the Justice LEAGUE of America, which first appeared in the pages of The Brave and the Bold #28 (March 1960).
+The character proved so popular that similar revivals of Green Lantern and (some time later) the Hawkman and the Atom would follow.
+Inevitably, the new Flash and GL, along with holdovers Superman, Batman, and Wonder Woman (all of whom had been published continuously since their debuts), plus a few others, formed a new all-star team of heroes called the Justice LEAGUE of America, which first appeared in the pages of The Brave and the Bold #28 (March 1960).

 Before long, old-time fans began writing in, wanting to know the fates of the previous versions of the Flash, Green Lantern, et al. These queries were answered with the story, “Flash of Two Worlds!” which was published in The Flash #123 (Sept.
 1961).
 This tale featured the first meeting of the two Flashes, revealing that the original Flash existed on a parallel world; one that would be called Earth-2.
 Again, the story was so well received that the original, Earth-2 Flash (or as he’s more commonly referred to, the Golden Age Flash) would return for another guest shot just six issues later in The Flash #129 (June 1962).
 Eight issues (and one calendar year) after that, the Golden Age Flash returned yet again in Flash #137 (June 1963)—and this time he brought the Justice Society of America along with him.